socketio/socket.io-protocol/Readme.md

 ### Sending and receiving data

-Once the [connection to a namespace](#connection-to-a-namespace) is established, the client and the server can exchange data:
+Once the [connection to a namespace](#connection-to-a-namespace) is established, the client and the server can begin exchanging data:

 ```
 CLIENT                                                      SERVER